Kong/docs.konghq.com/app/_src/gateway/plugin-development/wasm.md

 ### Deploying the filter with Kong

-After writing and building the filter, the next steps are to configure Kong to enable Wasm support and add the filter, then associate the filter to a route or a service.
+After writing and building the filter, the next steps are to configure Kong to enable Wasm support and add the filter, then associate the filter to a Route or a Service.
 You will then be able to start Kong and issue requests that go through the filter.

 #### Configuration